 Another useful strategy is to provide the board pre-reading fulsome materials beforehand so that when the board gathers, they have the opportunity to ask questions about the pre-reading materials before diving into main discussion topics.

-Considerations of a CFO during a board meeting:
+CFO strategies during a board meeting:

 Read the room: don’t be afraid to address push back or contention, even if it’s just reading body language.